Omnichannel programs and in-store verification

 Features and resources

-The following SheerID features and resources have been developed to help enhance your experiences and success with omnichannel programs.
+The following SheerID features and resources have been developed to help enhance your experiences and success with InStore programs.

-For Business- and Enterprise-level customers, SheerID offers an Omnichannel Package.
+For Business- and Enterprise-level customers, SheerID offers an InStore Implementation Package.

-This package groups together products and services designed to optimize in-store use cases.
+This package groups together product features and services designed to optimize in-store use cases.
 It includes the following and more:

 • Train-the-trainer consulting